HomeTrue North Blog

 14. Winnipeg Railway Museum

-Known as the Railway City, the Winnipeg Railway Museum preserves the town's railway history.
+The Winnipeg Railway Museum preserves the town's railway history.
 The first Canadian Prairie locomotive, Countess of Dufferin, is a major attraction here.
-Caboose, Jorden Spreader, and other vintage railcars are also displayed.
+The 1972 steel caboose, Canadian National number 1900 diesel locomotive, and other vintage railcars are also displayed.

 A polar bear art mural on a garage door